INTRODUCTION AND PURPOSE

 Investors were offered the opportunity to subscribe for preference shares in the company, which enables them to participate in the superior long-term growth prospects of the underlying investments of the company.
 Investors are afforded liquidity through the listing of the company’s preference shares on the JSE.

-(RECM) was founded in early 2003.
-The controlling shareholders of the company are Piet Viljoen, Jan van Niekerk and Theunis de Bruyn.
+The controlling shareholders of RECM are Piet Viljoen, Jan van Niekerk and Theunis de Bruyn.